top of page

 Recognizing the Experience

-Many withdrawal symptoms involve sensations that appear to arise directly from the body.
-People may notice their heartbeat more strongly, become aware of changes in breathing, or feel internal sensations such as pressure, vibration, or tingling.
-Some individuals also notice changes in balance, digestion, or temperature regulation.
+People may notice their heartbeat more strongly, feel changes in their breathing, or experience sensations such as pressure, vibration, or tingling.

-In the previous article, we examined how changes in inhibitory stability can increase physiologic signaling across body systems.
-The next step is understanding how those signals travel to the brain.
+In the previous article, we explained how changes in inhibitory stability can increase signal activity across the body.

 The Brain Continuously Monitors the Body